3. In Love With Spring: My Novel Online

 “Get our coats,” Jules instructed Simon, and hurried after her sister.

-Simon went into the bedroom, frantically digging through the pile on the bed in Ashley’s room until he found his ski parka, Jules’ baseball jacket, and Mandy’s fancy black one with the dark red scarf.
-He knew Mandy was mortified and Jules was furious, but he couldn’t help thinking that his first party with a bunch of high school kids had been pretty cool.
+Simon went into the bedroom, frantically digging through the pile on the bed in Jessica’s room until he found his ski parka, Jules’ baseball jacket, and Mandy’s fancy black peacoat with the dark red scarf.
+He knew Mandy was mortified and Jules was furious, but he couldn’t help thinking that his first high school party had been radical.

 “I’m fine.”
 Mandy opened the window, hoping it would make her feel better.